 \section{Concluding remarks}

 Okayama et al.~\cite{OMS} presented the SE/DE-Sinc-collocation methods for the equation~\eqref{eq:Fredholm}.
-Those methods can attain exponential convergence whether the functions $k$ and $g$ have derivative singularity at the endpoints.
-However, those methods are painful to implement due to the inconsistent collocation points~\eqref{Def:SE-Sinc-Sampling} or~\eqref{Def:DE-Sinc-Sampling}.
-To improve the situation, this paper proposed new SE/DE-Sinc-collocation methods that employ consistent collocation points~\eqref{eq:consistent-SE-sample} or~\eqref{eq:consistent-DE-sample}.
-By theoretical analysis, it was proved that the new SE/DE-Sinc-collocation methods have the same convergence property as the original SE/DE-Sinc-collocation methods.
-As seen in Section~\ref{sec:numer}, compared to the original methods, the number of the programs of the new methods is reduced to 70--80~\%.
-Furthermore, the advantage of the new methods in computational cost can be observed in the equation that have heavy functions $k$ and $g$.
-It should also be emphasized that the condition numbers of the resulting matrices of the new methods ($I_m - \tilde{K}_m^{\textSE}$ and $I_m - \tilde{K}_m^{\textDE}$) are good~\cite{OMS3}, although such a result is not obtained yet for the original methods.
+Those methods can attain exponential convergence even if the functions $k$ and $g$ have derivative singularity at the endpoints.
+However, those methods are challenging or painful to implement owing to the inconsistent collocation points~\eqref{Def:SE-Sinc-Sampling} or~\eqref{Def:DE-Sinc-Sampling}.
+To address the situation, this paper proposed new SE/DE-Sinc-collocation methods that employ consistent collocation points~\eqref{eq:consistent-SE-sample} or~\eqref{eq:consistent-DE-sample}.
+The results of a theoretical analysis proved that the new SE/DE-Sinc-collocation methods exhibit the same convergence property as the original SE/DE-Sinc-collocation methods.
+As shown in Section~\ref{sec:numer}, compared with the original methods, the number of lines of the programs in the new methods was reduced to 70--80~\%.
+Furthermore, the advantage of the new methods in terms of the computational cost may be observed in the equations with computationally complex functions $k$ and $g$.
+It should also be emphasized that the condition numbers of the resulting matrices in the new methods ($I_m - \tilde{K}_m^{\textSE}$ and $I_m - \tilde{K}_m^{\textDE}$) are good~\cite{OMS3}, although such a result is not obtained yet for the original methods.